SMHasnainR/paypal-receiver/readme.md

 ## PayPal Receiver
 ### Overview
 Welcome to PayPal Receiver, a secure and convenient payment receiving platform that integrates PayPal and Stripe to facilitate seamless transactions.
-Our platform offers a user-friendly interface for collecting payments using both PayPal and Stripe payment gateways.
+Our platform offers a simple interface for collecting payments using both PayPal and Stripe payment gateways.

 ## Project Website
 https://papersdock.com/